syncfusion-content/blazor-docs/blazor/common/data-binding/grpc-data-binding.md

 ![Manage NuGet packages](../images/browse-nuget.png)

-> **Note:** For this demo, we have used `Syncfusion.Blazor`(19.1.0.66) NuGet package.
+> For this demo, we have used `Syncfusion.Blazor`(19.1.0.66) NuGet package.
 We will release a new `Syncfusion.Blazor` NuGet package with new enhancement in our every-week release and main release.
 So, you can check and update to the [latest versions](https://www.nuget.org/packages/Syncfusion.Blazor).

 ## Adding Syncfusion Blazor DataGrid component